peaqnetwork/peaq-network-ev-charging-sim-be/README.md

 User simulator tool: 192.168.178.22
 ```
 #### Steps
+On the remote server:
 a.
-Run the peaq node on the remote server
+Run the peaq node
 ```
 cd ~/peaq-network-node
 Cargo run -- --dev --tmp --ws-external
 ```
 b.
-Run the redis server on the remote server
+Run the redis server
 ```
 docker run --network=host redis:latest
 ```
+On the local server:
-c.
-Change the redis setting on the etc/redis.yaml on local server
+a.
+Change the redis setting on the etc/redis.yaml
 ```
 host: "192.168.178.23"
 ```
-d.
-Run the charging simulator's backend service on local server
+b.
+Run the charging simulator's backend service
 ```
-python3 be.py --node_ws ws://192.168.178.23:9944
+git submodule init
+git submodule update

+docker build -t be_be -f Dockerfile/Dockerfile.be .
+docker run --network=host be_be
 ```
-e.
-Run the user simulator tool on local server
+c.
+Run the user simulator tool
 ```
-python3 tool/user_behavior_simulation.py --node_ws ws://192.168.178.23:9944
+docker build -t be_user -f Dockerfile/Dockerfile.user .
+docker run -it --rm --network=host be_user -ode_ws wss://wss.test.peaq.network
 ```

 2. Run the user simulator tools with P2P feature